-- o Step 3: identifying supplemental monitoring needs and collecting required data, - Step 4: identifying and evaluating potential salinity/nutrient management strategies, selecting appropriate strategies for implementation, and identifying applicable Basin Plan modifications to implement the recommended strategies, and - Step 5: identifying assessment metrics for evaluating SNMP effectiveness. - 6.
+- Step 4: identifying and evaluating potential salinity/nutrient management strategies, selecting appropriate strategies for implementation, and identifying applicable Basin Plan modifications to implement the recommended strategies, and - Step 5: identifying assessment metrics for evaluating SNMP effectiveness. - 6.
 Provide guidance on which SNMP constituents should be addressed, - 7.
 Identify strategies to be considered in managing salinity/nutrient sources and loads, and - 8.
 Outline the process for regulatory review and approval of developed SNMPs.

-The Regional Board formally endorsed the SNMP Guidelines on November 10, 2010 with the adoption of Resolution R9-2010-0125.
+The San Diego Water Board formally endorsed the SNMP Guidelines on November 10, 2010 with the adoption of Resolution R9-2010-0125.